cau-se/oceandsl-tools/doc/tools/static-analysis-formats.rst

 (I did not use "caller" since that looks too much like method call coupling, but names of course don't really matter ;-))

-The fparser-based tool stores this in a file called dataflow.cvs